rackerlabs/support-how-to/content/rackconnect/rackconnect-v20-operational-limits.md

 **Applies to**: RackConnect v2.0

-This article details the recommended RackConnect operational limits to use when building multiple cloud servers through the Cloud Servers API.
+This article describes the recommended RackConnect operational limits to use when building multiple cloud servers through the Cloud Servers API.
 These limits are guidelines and might not match what is possible in your environment.
 The following variables can affect the limits for your environment:

 -   The number of RackConnect network policies that are active in your environment
 -   The type of network devices that you are using with RackConnect